 WoolworthsReunited and virtually every man and woman, employed in any capacity by the Company from the Board Room to the Stockroom, would agree that no store should ever have been too small to matter in a David Cameron's so-called big society, all should have been treated the same.

 All expected better.
 Neither Labour, in power at the demise, nor the Conservatives and Liberal Democrats, who took the helm in the aftermath of the credit crunch, lifted a finger to help, leaving many former Woolies people deeply cynical about politicians in general ever since.

 The wonder, blunder and plunder

-The on-line Woolworths Museum has a new look.
+The on-line Woolworths Museum has a new look and some new content too.
 It's faster to search, has new multimedia content and is the perfect way to lose yourself in nostalgia and celebrate happier times.